 Take notes on your positive experiences from the last 24 hours.
 This can teach your brain to relive that experience and boost your positivity, and productivity at work.

 Get in some exercise

 Physical activity helps release endorphins and other chemicals that make you feel good.
-In addition to making you feel good, you’re less tired and more productive because you have more energy.
+Additionally, you’re less tired and more productive because you have increased energy.

 Carve out quiet time